Shopify/sewing-kit-next/packages/core/src/config/README.md

 ### `createPackage`

 Use `createPackage` in a `loom.config.ts` file to define a package in the workspace.
-Sewing-kit itself uses this to define its own packages as follows:
+Loom itself uses this to define its own packages as follows:

 ```js
 // packages/some-package